AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 ## What to do with project-specific patches

-So what if you need to install 95% of all patches in all projects, but there are a couple of patches that only apply to a specific instance?
+So what if you must install 95% of all patches in all projects, but there are a couple of patches that only apply to a specific instance?
 No problem.
 The regular way of patching still works.
 You can use the project's `/m2-hotfixes` directory to store project-specific patches and you can install quality patches per project.
-Make sure that you do not commit`/m2-hotfixes` that have been copied into your project by the `centralized-patcher` package though, they will stay in your project even if you remove them from the `centralized-patcher` package.
+Make sure that you do not commit`/m2-hotfixes` that have been copied into your project by the `centralized-patcher` package though, they stay in your project even if you remove them from the `centralized-patcher` package.

 One way of making sure that you do not accidentally commit centralized `/m2-hotfixes` in your local project is to add `/m2-hotfixes` to your `.gitignore` file.
-This does mean that you will have to add project-specific `/m2-hotfixes` with `git add –force`.
+This does mean that you have to add project-specific `/m2-hotfixes` with `git add –force`.

 ## Running different Adobe Commerce versions

-Just make sure that you set the right dependency in the `centralized-patcher` package.
+Make sure that you set the right dependency in the `centralized-patcher` package.
 For example, you may require Adobe Commerce 2.4.5-p2 for a specific version of your package, which only provides patches that are compatible with Adobe Commerce 2.4.5-p2.
 You may have another version of this package that is compatible with Adobe Commerce 2.4.4.

-## Understanding the end result
+## Understanding the result

-Like with Adobe Commerce onn cloud infrastructure, this topic assumes that your deployment process uses `composer install` commands and not `composer update` or `git pull` to deploy new code.
+Like with Adobe Commerce on cloud infrastructure, this topic assumes that your deployment process uses `composer install` commands and not `composer update` or `git pull` to deploy new code.
 The flow of centralized patch installation will then look as follows:

 1. Composer install

    - Installs Adobe Commerce including -p1 or -p2 security and functional patches
-   - Combines centralized `/m2-hotfixes` and support patches with project specific `/m2-hotfixes` and support patches
+   - Combines centralized `/m2-hotfixes` and support patches with project-specific `/m2-hotfixes` and support patches
    - Applies any patches that are installed with the `cweagans/composer-patches` Composer package

 1. After `composer install`